500 Participants Needed

 The trial information does not specify whether participants need to stop taking their current medications.

-What data supports the effectiveness of the STHS Intervention treatment for cardiovascular health in youth?
+What prior data suggests that the STHS Intervention is safe for youth?

 This trial is for middle school students, specifically those in the 6th and 7th grades.
 It aims to include a diverse group with at least 40% Black and Hispanic students and another 40% from economically disadvantaged backgrounds.
 Students who have been in a weight loss program recently or cannot participate in physical activity due to health conditions are not eligible.